 From Passau, Deutsche Bahn ICE trains continue into Austria reaching Linz in just over an hour and terminating in Vienna (Wien) only three hours after leaving Passau.

-Passau’s train station (Bahnhof) is at the edge of the old town across the road from a large shopping center and the comfortable, if bland, Holiday Inn hotel.
+Passau’s train station (Bahnhof) is at the edge of the old town across the road from a large shopping center.
 It is an easy fifteen-minute walk from the station to the Passauer Dom and old town.

 Save by Traveling to Passau on Regional Trains

-Passau may also be reached on regional trains, which are cheaper than ICE trains and on shorter distances often only marginally slower.
-By using regional trains only, passengers may use the Bayern Ticket and Germany Day Ticket (Quer-Durchs-Land), which allow for huge savings especially when traveling in small groups.
+Passau may also be reached on regional trains, which are cheaper than ICE trains, and on shorter distances often only marginally slower.
+By using regional trains only, passengers may use the Bayern Ticket and Germany Day Ticket (Quer-Durchs-Land), which allow for huge savings especially when traveling in small groups (and after 9 am on weekdays, anytime on weekends).

 The special German discount tickets for regional trains are not valid for travel into Austria but once again regional trains will be cheaper.
 Austrian railways also have some discount tickets for regional trains although not as extensive as in Germany.
 Regional trains from Passau into Austria go amongst others to Linz (90 min to 2h) and even as far as Vienna (5h).